camunda-community-hub/zeebe-client-csharp-accelerator/README.md

 ### Job handler

 The job handler is an implementation of `IJobHandler<TJob>`, `IJobHandler<TJob, TResponse>`, `IAsyncJobHandler<TJob>` or `IAsyncJobHandler<TJob, TResponse>`.
-A jobhandler can be configured via optional [attributes].
 Job handlers are automaticly added to the DI container, therefore you can use dependency injection inside the job handlers.
+The default job handler configuration can be overwritten with `AbstractJobHandlerAttribute` implementations, see [attributes] for more information.

 ```csharp